AgoraLab/agora-chat-uikit/customize_message_list.md

         }
     ```

-- To customize the right side of the navigation bar button to display images, set `rightImages` in the above code to return the picture you want.
+- To customize the look of the button on the right side of the navigation bar, set `rightImages` in the above sample code to return the required image.
 Note that the order is 0, 1, 2.
 Control whether to display the avatar on the left side of the navigation bar with the `hiddenAvatar` parameter.

 - To customize navigation and listen to the original navigation click event, override the `navigationClick` method in the conversation list page, and then perform the processing according to the corresponding click area.
 The sample code is as follows: